Walking the Pennine Way for Young Minds. Photo Credit

 All money raised from our walk will go to support young people like George to make sure that they get the support they need to deal with mental illness.

-Also if you have any tips you’d like to share on walking the Pennine Way or longer walk in general then please share in the comments.
+If you have any tips you’d like to share on walking the Pennine Way or longer walk in general then please share in the comments.